ganesh-legend/Grafana-Prometheus-Monitoring/README.md

 ### Black Exporter setup:-

-- You don't need to confiure
+- You don't need to configure any blackbox exporter file.
+Install and run it.
 - You will write next in prometheus.yml file

 ```bash